awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-4.md

 ## Supported Regions for Systems Manager service\-linked roles<a name="slr-regions-service-action-4"></a>

-Systems Manager does not support using service\-linked roles in every region where the service is available\.
-You can use the AWSSSMOpsInsightsServiceRolePolicy role in the following regions\.
+Systems Manager does not support using service\-linked roles in every Region where the service is available\.
+You can use the AWSSSMOpsInsightsServiceRolePolicy role in the following Regions\.

 ****